Timrael/ruby-style-guide/README.md

 in accordance with their intended usage.
 Don't go off leaving everything `public` (which is the default).
 After all we're coding in *Ruby* now, not in *Python*.
-* Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
-Leave one blank line above them.
+* Indent the `public`, `protected`, and `private` methods as much as the method definitions they apply to.
+Leave one blank line above and below them as this improves readability.
+* Avoid direct use of `public` method.
+You don't need it.

     ```Ruby
     class SomeClass